kevinlin/ai-sdlc-playbook/docs/cursor-rules/common/general.md

 - Automated build and deployment with <GitLab CI>

 ## Code Style
-- Keep code concise and readable
+- Keep code concise and readable.
+Prefer simple, readable implementation over premature optimization.
 - Use meaningful variable and function names
 - Add appropriate comments to explain complex logic
 - Follow the official style guides of each programming language